didactic-meme/pyfuncol/README.md

 ## Compatibility

-For functions to be extended to built-ins, [Forbidden Fruit](https://github.com/clarete/forbiddenfruit) is necessary (CPython only).
+For functions to extend built-ins, [Forbidden Fruit](https://github.com/clarete/forbiddenfruit) is necessary (CPython only).

 ## Contributing